Read the Specifications for EN 590 Diesel and EN 590 Gas Oil

 EN 590 ULSD Road Diesel Specifications

-Crown Ultra Low Sulphur Diesel is road fuel, also called white diesel, that is suitable for use in all road vehicles powered by a diesel engine.
+Crown Ultra Low Sulphur Diesel is road fuel, also called DERV or white diesel, that is suitable for use in all road vehicles powered by a diesel engine.
 Crown Oil’s white diesel is supplied with the below specifications:

 |Appearance||Clear and bright, free from visible sediment and water.|